 Candidates must meet all admission requirements for higher education in their country of origin: secondary school leaver's qualification, university entrance examination etc.

 Remember!
-For certain options, including arts, theatre and audiovisual arts, music, humanist and scientific culture, and information communications, there are only a limited number of places available.
+For certain courses, including arts, theatre and audiovisual arts, music, humanist and scientific culture, and information communications, there are only a limited number of places available.
 For these options, candidates are required to provide additional documents (11KB) attesting to their experience in the subject in question.

 Assessment of French Language Proficiency: